-1. Prospecting takes time.
-Time to find out whether the company is really target, time to find out who your buyer persona is, time to awaken interest, time to talk to this buyer persona and eventually closing a meeting and doing some follow up until it becomes an opportunity to the Account Executive.
+It takes time to find out whether the company is really target, to find out who your buyer persona is, to awaken interest, to talk to this buyer persona, and eventually closing a meeting and doing some follow up until it becomes an opportunity to the Account Executive.

 If your Account Executive is doing this job, you’ll find two scenarios, and none is good:

 • What the expert Account really likes is to be with a client: presenting, generating engagement and negotiating.
-What he/she likes least is cold calling, from which tries to flee.
+What they like least is cold calling, from which tries to flee.

-• In addition, Account Executives tend to have a high salary, so we don’t want to make him or her invest most of the time in doing prospection.
+• Account Executives tend to have a high salary, so we don’t want to make them invest most of the time in doing prospection.
 It’s more interesting to focus their expertise on closing Sales.

-2. The Focus.
-If you have a person whose job it is to prospect and convert leads into opportunities for Accounts, you’ll bring more control and precision into this phase.
+If you have a person whose job it is to prospect and convert leads into opportunities for Account Executives, you’ll bring more control and precision into this phase.

 When this work is carried out by the same Account Executive that sells, some information will get lost and the follow-up won’t be adequate.
 This makes sense, since the AEs objectives are based on sales and not on meetings, so they will approach what seems more convertible, without taking care of colder or more difficult opportunities.

-Want to read more fresh content about the role of an SDR?
+Want to read more fresh content about the role of an SDR and sales teams?
 Check out more articles.